"If the visual I’m looking at says, ‘You need to stitch or you need to paint or you need to unravel,’ then I have to do it."

 Eligibility: Undergraduate, Full-time, will be enrolled next fall.
-Applicants must have documented financial need for this award.
-Please email Shaun Thomas before 3/17/18 to determine eligibility.
+Students must have documented financial need for this award.

 The Dean's Research Award supports SMFA students in realizing bold and important ideas.
 Collaborations are encouraged, but not required.
 All current SMFA at Tufts students are eligible to apply.

 Established by family and friends in memory of the late Gene Ward, former dean of Admissions at SMFA, to honor a student who has shown "outstanding merit and commitment to their art in any media".